 Valid function names follow the same rules as variable names.
 They must start with a letter, and can contain letters, digits, or underscores.

 Input arguments (optional)

 If your function accepts any inputs, enclose their names in parentheses after the function name.
-Separate inputs with commas, such as
+Separate inputs with commas.

 If there are no inputs, you can omit the parentheses.

 Tip When you define a function with multiple input or output arguments, list any required arguments first.
 This ordering allows you to call your function without specifying optional arguments.